Guest-615695028/Guest-615695028/en/standpoint.md

 ## Religious Standpoint
 We are irreligious.
-- Charles III and William V should uphold power along with other European kings and queens against the Spread of Islamist in England.
+- Charles III and William V should uphold power along with other European kings and queens against the Spread of Islamist in England and other European nations.